 When incorporating dollhouse items into your needlework, consider several things:

-- Scale: your stitched piece needs to work with either the 1:12 scales or the half-size 1/2″ to 12″ (1:24) scale
+- Scale: your stitched piece needs to work with the scales available.

-- either draw too much attention to themselves or be too thick to incorporate into your stitching
+- Dimension: items that are too thick will either draw too much attention to themselves or be too thick to incorporate into your stitching

-- Attaching: Always consider how you we attach the item to your canvas.
+- Attaching: Always consider how you will attach the item to your canvas.
 Can you couch it down?
 Does it have a loop or hole to hang it?
 Will it fit inside or beside your item?
 All these have little negative effect on your stitching, but other items might need to be glued.
 If you do not want to use glues, don’t use them.

 Look to dollhouse items for a new source of exciting needlepoint embellishments.